micahwoods/micahwoods.github.io/_posts/2020-09-09-bermuda-stolons-zoysia-rhizomes.md

 ![](/img/stolon_rhizome.jpg)
 <small><strong>These grasses were grown in pots and fertilized with N, P, and K. Red lines show the approximate ground level.
 The Tifeagle bermudagrass at left produced a mass of aboveground stolons.
 The three varieties of manilagrass (*Zoysia matrella*) at right all produced a mass of belowground rhizomes.</strong></small>

 This difference in growth habit has implications for wear recovery, divot recovery, and surface preparation in general.
-It's especially important to be aware of this when cutting sprigs for establishment.
+It's especially important to be aware of this when cutting sprigs.

 ![](/img/stolon_rhizome_zoom.jpg)